mistermicheels/learning-notes/processes-techniques/testing-details/Testing-after-production.md

 ## Mean time between failures versus mean time to repair

 -   Mean time between failures (MTBF): indication of how often issues make it to production
--   Mean time to repair (MTTR): indication of how long it takes you to fix such issues
+-   Mean time to repair (MTTR): indication of how long it takes you to detect and fix such issues

 Tradeoff MTBF versus MTTR:

--   Sometimes, more efficient to spend effort on getting better at fixing issues than on adding more automated tests
+-   Sometimes, it's more efficient to spend effort on getting better at detecting and fixing issues in production than on adding more automated tests
 -   Best tradeoff depends on your organization
 -   Do not completely abandon one in favor of the other
     -   It's probably not a good idea to just throw stuff into production without any level of testing